Everest Base Camp Trek Return By Helicopter

 Usually, the Everest Base Camp trek is very famous worldwide.
 This trek is shorter and a bit more luxurious when you return by helicopter.
 Return by helicopter gives you breathtaking sights of the world's tallest mountains.
 You'll also see everything you traveled on foot from above, like a bird's eye view.
 Imagine this: you're at the bottom of the highest mountain on Earth, and within a few hours, you're back in Kathmandu enjoying the comforts of the city.
 While you relax, you can remember the amazing adventure you just had.

-The best time for the Everest Base Camp Helicopter tour is divided into a couple of seasons: March, April, May, and the early part of the monsoon season.
+The best time for the Everest Base Camp helicopter landing is divided into a couple of seasons: March, April, May, and the early part of the monsoon season.
 During both of these times, the weather and climate are excellent.
 You'll get to see amazing views of the tallest peaks in the world, including Mount Everest, Mount Lhotse, Makalu, Kanchenjunga, and Amadablam.

 No.Of Pax BookingStarting PriceInquiry